microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupsAndSubgroups-spec.md

 * Since we have to modify the contract on the AppNotificationBuilder, we are proposing to use this opportunity to better align the way text and image properties work.
-Currently, text properties are spercified in a runtime class while image properties are simply set when the image is added to the AppNotification.
+Currently, text properties are specified in a runtime class while image properties are simply set when the image is added to the AppNotification.
 We are effectively proposing to deprecate the many variations of the image setting APIs on the AppNotificationBUilder and replacing them with a single call that takes an AppNotificationImageProperties object.
 This means that both: text and images work in the same way